TamsinHuggins/lab-stocks-UI/README.md

 ## Add to OrderTable the table that will hold information about all the customer's stock orders

+### Copy the basic HTML for a table with the appropreate headers into the OrderTable component

 This is all basic HTML, the challenge comes from interpreting a very nested structure

 - table wraps around the entire table